-Highly Internationalized Capital Market - At the end of 2018, Taiwan's stock market capitalization to GDP ratio sat at 164.92% percent, meaning that Taiwan's Stock Market is highly sophisticated and considered a good investment tool.
-The active nature of the stock market is highlighted by the TWSE's turnover rate of 92.55 and price-to-earnings ratio of 12.74.
+Highly Internationalized Capital Market - Taiwan's Stock Market is highly sophisticated and considered a good investment tool.
+The active nature of the stock market is highlighted by the TWSE's turnover rate of 125.80 and price-to-earnings ratio of 22.37.
 Taiwan's capital market has become increasingly liberal and internationalized in recent years, as nearly one-third of the total market value of Taiwan's listed companies are currently held by foreigners.